agunduuz/movie-list/README.md

 NOTE: I couldn't deploy this project on Vercel, as I encountered an unresolved error.
 Therefore, I will share a video demonstration here.
 If anyone has any insights or solutions, I would appreciate their input. 🙏

+You can access the video of the page on my LinkedIn profile by 👉 [clicking on the link](https://www.linkedin.com/feed/update/urn:li:activity:7080236847817236480/) 📺

 See you in the next project! 👋🚀